 Interest on the PLUS Loan

 Interest is charged on the PLUS loan from the date the first disbursement is made until the loan is paid in full.
-Federal Direct PLUS Loans have a fixed rate of 7.90% for loans made on or after July 1, 2006.
+Federal Direct PLUS Loans first disbursed on or after July 1, 2015 but before July 1, 2016 will have a fixed rate of 6.84%.

 Repayment of the PLUS Loan